-For the many vessels that will turn to distillates, there will be the big switch over from using high sulphur heavy fuel to the new compliant fuel.
+For vessels that will turn to VLSFO products, there will be the big switch over from using high sulphur heavy fuel to the new compliant fuel.
 This will be followed by periodical changeovers between 0.50%S and 0.10%S fuels as the vessel operates in emission control areas.